Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 }
 ```

-### queueReallocation
+### allocate

-Allocators call this to queue allocation/deallocation to their slashable stake(magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
+Operators call this to allocate to their slashable stake(magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
 For each strategy param given, it queues magnitude updates to the specified operatorSets which will take effect 21 days from the time of calling.
 This gives stakers 3.5 days to queue withdrawals if they decide

-Whether or not an adjustment update is an allocation or deallocation is defined by the `MagnitudeAdjustmentType` enum.
-For implementation complexity reasons, this is set at the per Strategy level.

 All allocations in the call summed with all pending allocations must be less than the operator's current nonslashable magnitude in the strategy in order for all pending allocations to be backed stake that will be slashable when the update takes effect.

-A deallocation from a (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple is bounded by the latest pending slashable magnitude defined, as one cannot deallocate more than what is going to be allocated.

-The function can be called with an EIP1271 signature from the operator's allocator or by the allocator itself.
+The function can be called with an EIP1271 signature from the operator or by the operator itself.

 Emits

 1. `MagnitudeUpdated` for each updated (operator, IStrategy, operatorSet)
-2. `TotalAndNonslashableMagnitudeUpdated` for each Strategy
+2. `NonslashableMagnitudeUpdated` for each Strategy

 Reverts if

-1. The `allocatorSignature` is invalid or `msg.sender` is not the `operator`'s allocator
+1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
-2. if MagnitudeAdjustmentType == ALLOCATION:
-    - The magnitude queued for allocation to operatorSets is greater than the `operator`'s latest pending nonslashable magnitude for the `strategy` (cannot allocate more than nonslashable)
+2. The magnitude queued for allocation to operatorSets summed with all pending allocations is greater than the `operator`'s latest pending nonslashable magnitude for the `strategy` (cannot allocate more than nonslashable)

-3. if MagnitudeAdjustmentType == DEALLOCATION:
+### queueDeallocation

+Operators call this to deallocate from their slashable stake(magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
-    - The magnitude queued for deallocation from an operatorSet is greater than the `operator`'s latest pending magnitude for the `strategy` (cannot deallocate more than is allocated)
+A queued deallocation from a (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple is bounded by the latest pending slashable magnitude defined, as one cannot deallocate more than what is going to be allocated.
-4. There are > 3 pending magnitude updates for any of the operatorSets being updated for the given `operator` and strategy
-    1. This is due to gas constraints during slashing

-### queueMagnitudeDilution
+These deallocations must be completed in a 2-tx step process by `queueDeallocation` and `comepleteDeallocation`.
+Queued deallocations are only completable after 21 days and are still subject to slashing from the operatorSet
+while queued.

-Allocators call this and for each given strategy decreases all relative proportions of currently allocated magnitudes allowing the allocator to reduce the total slashable proportion.
-This is done cheaply by increasing their non slashable magnitude to the desired proportion of the new total magnitude.
-The function can be called with an EIP1271 signature from the operator's allocator or by the allocator itself.
+The function can be called with an EIP1271 signature from the operator or by the operator itself.

-For example, to add 1% to an operator's nonslashable proportion for a given strategy, if the operator's total magnitude for the strategy was 100e18, their allocator would queue a dilution of 1.0101...e18 magnitude.
-This would result in their nonslashable magnitude being increased by 1% of the total magnitude.

-Dilution reduces allocations from all existing operatorSets for the operator and strategy.

-Note that, upon slashing, magnitudes for dilution will be decremented to preserve the proportion being diluted because the total magnitude decrements during slashing.

 Emits

-1. `TotalAndNonslashableMagnitudeUpdated` for each Strategy
+1. `MagnitudeUpdated` for each updated (operator, IStrategy, operatorSet)

-Reverts if:
+Reverts if

-1. The `allocatorSignature` is invalid or `msg.sender` is not the `operator`'s allocator
+1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
-2. The total magnitude after dilution is greater than `FIXED_TOTAL_MAG_LIMIT`
+2. The magnitude queued for deallocation from an operatorSet is greater than the `operator`'s latest pending magnitude for the `strategy` (cannot deallocate more than is allocated)
-3. `strategies.length != nonslashableToAdd.length`
-4. There are >6 pending updates to the nonslashable magnitude for the given `operator` and strategy
-    1. This is due to gas constraints during slashing

-### queueMagnitudeConcentration
+### completeDeallocation

-Allocators call this and for each given strategy increases all relative proportions of currently allocated magnitudes allowing the allocator to increase their total slashable proportion.
-This is done cheaply by decreasing their non slashable magnitude to the desired proportion of the new total magnitude.
-The function can be called with an EIP1271 signature from the operator's allocator or by the allocator itself.

-For example, to remove 1% from an operator's nonslashable proportion for a given strategy, if the operator's total magnitude for the strategy was 100e18, their allocator would queue a contration of 0.990099e18 magnitude.
-This would result in their nonslashable magnitude being decreased by 1% of the total magnitude.

-Concentration increases allocations from all existing operatorSets for the operator and strategy.
+Operators call this to complete their queued deallocations after they have been queued for at least 21 days.
+Deallocations must all be completed in the order they were queued (tracked by an incrementing nonce).
+Deallocation amounts may increment nonslashable magnitude upon completion less than expected due to slashing events while they were queued.
+This is done by keeping track of the totalMagnitude
+at time of queuing and the totalMagnitude at the time of deallocation completion.

+This function can be called permissionlessly by anyone once it is completable.

 Emits

-1. `TotalAndNonSlashableMagnitudeUpdated` for each updated (operator, IStrategy)
+1. `NonslashableMagnitudeUpdated` for each updated (operator, IStrategy)

 Reverts if

-1. The `allocatorSignature` is invalid or `msg.sender` is not the `operator`'s allocator
-2. The allocator is attempting to remove more nonslashable magnitude than the `operator`'s latest pending nonslashable magnitude for the `strategy`
-3. `strategies.length != nonslashableToAdd.length`
-4. There are >6 pending updates to the nonslashable magnitude for the given `operator` and strategy
-    1. This is due to gas constraints during slashing
+1. Any of the queued deallocations have not been queued for long enough
+2. Queued deallocations are not provided sequentially and in order of the last completed nonce.
+3. Any of the hashes of the queued deallocation inputs were not set in storage i.e were not actually previously queued

 ### getSlashableBips